lightap/wayfirewm.github.io/_posts/2019-02-24-X11-WLC-Libweston-Wlroots.md

 ---
 layout: post
-title: X11 -> WLC -> libweston -> wlroots: how the current Wayfire came to be
+title: "X11 -> WLC -> libweston -> wlroots: how the current Wayfire came to be"
 ---

 Wayfire is a project which has had 4 versions and has been rewritten 3 times.
 In this blog post I'll try to outline why those rewrites were necessary.